 My name is Don Sloan.
-My wife Linda and I started this website on July 1, 2018, when we made the momentous decision to move to the beautiful Hill Country of Texas when she retires in June, 2020.
+My wife Linda and I started this website on July 1, 2018, when we made the momentous decision to move to the beautiful Hill Country of Texas when she retires sometime in 2021.

 What does that have to do with barndominiums?